 The term has become much better known among non-specialists following two recent SF films.
 In The Core of 2003, a mad scientist named Edward Brazzleton invents a metal by that name to withstand the extraordinary temperatures and pressures at the Earth’s core.
-James Cameron’s Avatar (2009) is set on the distant world Pandora, home to the Na’vi, where humans are mining for the rare mineral unobtainium.
+James Cameron’s Avatar (2009) is set on the distant world Pandora, home to the Na’vi, where humans are mining for the rare mineral unobtainium, a room-temperature superconductor.

-Imaginatively exotic materials whose properties usefully disregard the boring laws of physics have long been features of SF writing, though authors usually prefer to create their own names for them, such as cavorite, kryptonite, scrith, dilithium and carbonite.
-The term is so well known as an umbrella tag for such materials (along with its close relatives impossibilium and handwavium) that it’s usually employed knowingly or tongue-in-cheek when it does appear:
+Imaginatively exotic materials whose properties usefully disregard the boring laws of physics have long been features of SF writing, although authors usually prefer to create their own names for them, such as cavorite, kryptonite, scrith, dilithium and carbonite.
+The term is so well known as an umbrella tag for such materials (along with its relatives impossibilium, handwavium and fictionite) that it’s usually employed knowingly when it does appear:

 The design challenges involved in making a spacecraft the size, shape, and complexity of Nike able to survive atmospheric braking were something to give even modern computers major, major headaches.
 Dr. Gupta didn't think it could be done at all, in the absence of science-fictional deflector shields or unobtainium hulls.